tee-lab/lekking-collective-beh/README.md

 # Lekking as collective behaviour

-Code and data for agent based model and preliminary blackbuck data analysis for the paper: Akanksha Rathore, Kavita Isvaran, Vishwesha Guttal, Lekking as Collective Behaviour, In Revision.
+Code and data for agent based model and preliminary blackbuck data analysis for the paper: Akanksha Rathore, Kavita Isvaran and Vishwesha Guttal, 2023, Lekking as collective behaviour, Phil.
+Trans.
+R. Soc.
+B, 378: 20220066, doi: https://doi.org/10.1098/rstb.2022.0066

 ## Figure 2A and B: Agent-based model results.